samuelbarrett1234/40KLearn/README.md

 where they are intended to be ran from.

 Finally, put the Boost Python and Python DLLs in the root directory of the project, once built.
+This allows them to be found when the game is ran.
+Run the file "game.py" to play the game against an AI player.

 ## TODO

-- Create an ExperienceDataset class, which has the job of recording a large list of experiences (which are in the form <game state, value, policy>) and can produce a sample of these on request.
+- Create an ExperienceDataset class, which has the job of recording a large list of experiences (which are a tuple (game state, value, policy)) and can produce a sample of these on request.
 - Create the neural network class, which can predict values and policies given game states, and also can train on a dataset of game states, game values, and policies.
 - Once the neural network agent is complete, it should be incorporated into the graphical user interface which is already complete.
+- Restructure Python code into packages, fix Linter errors throughout the code.